TheOdinProject/curriculum/nodeJS/express/introduction_to_express.md

 - Describe how an incoming request is processed and ultimately responded to by the server.
 - Describe what a middleware function is.
 - Describe how to automatically restart your application when a change is made.
+- Understand the difference between res.send() and res.json()
+- Use browser dev tools (Network tab) to inspect HTTP headers and response types.

 ### Setting up Express